-- 3.4.1 It is the position of Trust Council that development should not be allowed within a line drawn 300 metres offshore or mid-channel (whichever is less) of any island or islet in the Trust Area owned entirely by the Crown or affected by Order in Council 467 - 3.4.2 Trust Council holds that artificial reefs should not be developed in the Trust Area. - 3.4.3 Trust Council encourages the Provincial and Federal governments to develop existing and new programs, such as "harvest refugia", which protect and enhance the populations of native marine species of the Trust Area. - 3.4.4 Trust Council encourages the Provincial and Federal governments to research the impacts of the introduction of new marine species into the marine water of the Trust Area before such species are introduced. - 3.4.5 Trust Council encourages the Federal and Provincial governments to develop and adopt legislation that deals with the problem of the discharge of sewage detrimental to marine or coastal ecosystems, from shores and boats. - 3.4.6 Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address the protection of sensitive coastal areas. - 3.4.7 Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address the planning for and regulation of development in coastal regions so as to protect natural coastal processes.
+- 3.4.1 It is the position of Trust Council that development should not be allowed within a line drawn 300 metres offshore or mid-channel (whichever is less) of any island or islet in the Trust Area owned entirely by the Crown or affected by Order in Council 467. - 3.4.2 It is Trust Council's policy that marine areas be protected and coastal zone management principles be defined in consultation with agents of the government of British Columbia, the government of Canada, Crown corporations, municipalities, regional districts, non-government organizations, property owners and occupiers. - 3.4.3 Trust Council holds that artificial reefs should not be developed in the Trust Area. - 3.4.4 Trust Council encourages the Provincial and Federal governments to develop existing and new programs, such as "harvest refugia", which protect and enhance the populations of native marine species of the Trust Area. - 3.4.5 Trust Council encourages the Provincial and Federal governments to research the impacts of the introduction of new marine species into the marine water of the Trust Area before such species are introduced. - 3.4.6 Trust Council encourages the Federal and Provincial governments to develop and adopt legislation that deals with the problem of the discharge of sewage detrimental to marine or coastal ecosystems, from shores and boats. - 3.4.7 Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address the protection of sensitive coastal areas. - 3.4.8 Local trust committees and, where applicable, municipalities shall, in their official community plans and regulatory bylaws, address the planning for and regulation of development in coastal regions so as to protect natural coastal processes.